The Next Generation of Precision Cooking

 Libertyville, IL 60048

-9. Is the NuWave PIC safe for use by those with pacemakers?
+9. Is the NuWave PIC2 safe for use by those with pacemakers?

 Scientific tests have proven that induction cooktops do not pose a risk to health.
-However, persons with a pacemaker should keep a minimum distance of two feet from the NuWave PIC while it is operating.
+However, persons with a pacemaker should keep a minimum distance of two feet from the NuWave PIC2 while it is operating.
 Those who use oxygen should also remain a safe distance from induction cooktops.
-And as an added safety precaution, aerosol (spray) products should not be used in proximity to the PIC.
+And as an added safety precaution, aerosol (spray) products should not be used in proximity to the PIC2.

-10. Can I use the PIC for canning?
+10. Can I use the PIC2 for canning?

-With its ability to accommodate up to a 50-pound weight load on the cooktop surface, the NuWave PIC is ideal for those who enjoy canning.
-Also, as the PIC may be plugged into any standard electrical outlet, many canners find it convenient to use the appliance outdoors when preparing fruits, vegetables and other foods for seasonal storage
+With its ability to accommodate up to a 50-pound weight load on the cooktop surface, the NuWave PIC2 is ideal for those who enjoy canning.
+Also, as the PIC2 may be plugged into any standard electrical outlet, many canners find it convenient to use the appliance outdoors when preparing fruits, vegetables and other foods for seasonal storage

-11. How much wattage is required in order to operate the NuWave Precision Induction Cooktop?
+11. How much wattage is required in order to operate the NuWave Precision Induction Cooktop 2?

-For those cooking on the road or open water, operation of the NuWave PIC requires 10.83 amps when used on an RV or boat.
+For those cooking on the road or open water, operation of the NuWave PIC2 requires 10.83 amps when used on an RV or boat.

 Please note this information is based on line voltages registering 120V.
 Consult the chart below for wattage use varying by setting.